hmrc/vat-service-guide/source/documentation/set-up.html.md

 ## Create an agent services account

-An agent must create an agent services account and connect it to their accounting software.
-Account creation is a one-off process which enables an agency to access VAT (MTD) and act for their clients.
+To access VAT (MTD), an agent must create an agent services account.
+This is a one-off process.

-The agent does this through their accounting software or from GOV.UK.
-The agent must:

-  * create a new Government Gateway ID which will be the agency’s new Government Gateway ID and password.
-This will become the agency's user ID and password which is to access all our new HMRC services via accounting software
-  * give information about the agency, which is held by us
-  * receive an agent reference number, which is the number assigned to all their existing and new clients

 <img src="figures/agent-services-account.png" alt="Agent services account process diagram" border="1px"; style="width:200px;" />

 <a href="figures/agent-services-account.png" target="blank">Open the create an agent services account process diagram in a new tab</a>.

-1. Agent creates a new Government Gateway ID which becomes the agency's new Government Gateway ID and password.
-2. Agent signs in to Government Gateway account with existing agent credentials
+1. Agent signs in to Government Gateway account with existing agent credentials
-3. Agent identifies their agency with its SA UTR or CTR
+2. Agent identifies their agency with its SA UTR or CTR and associated postcode
-4. Agent gives their details and email address
+3. Agent gives some agency details and chooses a password
-5. Agent saves user ID and gateway agent ID
-6. Agent gives agency address
+4. We create a new Government Gateway account for the agent, and tell them their User ID
-7. Agent checks details and creates account
+5. Agent checks details
-8. Agent saves agent services account number
+6. We create the agent services account, and tell the agent their agent services account reference number

-For partnerships or limited liability partnerships you will need to use your partnership UTR, and not the UTR for each partner.

-View the start page at [www.gov.uk/guidance/get-an-hmrc-agent-services-account](https://www.gov.uk/guidance/get-an-hmrc-agent-services-account).
+This service is available on GOV.UK at [www.gov.uk/guidance/get-an-hmrc-agent-services-account](https://www.gov.uk/guidance/get-an-hmrc-agent-services-account).
+We recommend you include this link in your software.

 <br>
 This video explains the step-by-step process for creating an agent services account.